Odds are that you’ve experienced the following scenario…

 The main reason why this oil is a controlled substance is that it contains higher levels of the psychoactive cannabinoid, THC.

 Like any therapeutic product, medical-grade variations are the most effective, and CBD oil is no exception.
 This is due to the entourage effect.
 Simply put, this mechanism indicates that you need a combination of CBD and THC to gain the full benefits of cannabis.
 Unlike other CBD creations out there (CBD hemp oil), there’s no limit to the amount of THC you can get in CBD oil derived from marijuana.
 The cannabis plants this CBD oil is sourced from are purposefully bred to have higher levels of THC.

 Uses of CBD Marijuana Oil

-CBD oil has a lot of medical applications.
+CBD oil is thought to have a lot of applications.
 Patients use it to relieve pain, anxiety, inflammation and nausea, to name a few.
 In some cases, it’s been shown to be effective with controlling severe epilepsy.

 CBD Hemp Oil

 The biggest pitfall when buying CBD oil is that people often confuse the legally controlled product above with CBD derived from hemp.
 Aside from purchasing availability, there are three fundamental differences.

 As we said earlier, CBD marijuana oil can have as much THC as needed or requested.
 But in order to stay within the bounds of the law, CBD hemp oil producers limit their CBD sources to industrial hemp.
 Unlike marijuana, which contains both the psychoactive cannabinoid, THC and the non-psychoactive cannabinoid, CBD, hemp only has trace amounts of THC.
 If the THC level is no more than 0.3%, producers can market it as a supplement, rather than a recreational or therapeutic drug.
 Consequently, you can easily obtain CBD hemp oil in all 50 states.